mahmoud/sedimental/entries/simple_statistics_for_systems.md

 To begin, we consider a target component we want to measure and improve.
 At PayPal this is often one of our hundreds of HTTP server applications.
-If a developer were to look at our internal frameworks, they would find hundreds of critical paths that have been instrumented to generate streams of measurements: function execution times, request lengths, and response codes, for instance.
+If you were to look at our internal frameworks, you would find hundreds of code paths instrumented to generate streams of
+measurements: function execution times, request lengths, and response codes, for instance.

 We discuss more about instrumentation below, but for now we assume these data collection streams are in place and focus on numerical